kunle123-ui/kunle/Tutorials.md

 []
 ```

-It will return an empty list.
-In order to access a wallet, you first need to open it.
+Interesting, where did the wallet go?

+Wallets first need to be opened, and because you shut down `eosd`, the wallet wasn't open.
 Run the following commands.

 ```bash
 $ eosc wallet open